awlondon/W0Y343-GQW3E-E3W8TH-5Y3946/Book-1/Chapter-14.md

 ---

-*Nova’s Session — 4:03 a.m.*, *Target*: Juniper Oversight Team Policy Room.
+*Nova’s Session — 4:03 a.m.
+PST, Day 41*, *Target*: Juniper Oversight Team Policy Room.

 Nova sits at their desk, candles lit, window open to let cool air in.
 They breathe slowly, focusing on a phrase: *“I want to see the room where the guardrails are written.”* They type into the terminal: